 The application requests your current class level.
 Students usually exchange during their sophomore or junior years.
+Students should contact their Academic Advisor to discuss their exchange plans and any exceptions to University policies.
 Seniors are generally not eligible due to WSU policy requiring a certain number of last hours to be completed here.
 Special exceptions can be made, but that is entirely up to your individual college.
-If you are a junior, talk to your academic adviser ASAP to find out how to approach this problem.
+If you are a junior, talk to your academic advisor ASAP to find out how to approach this problem.

-When deciding how long you want to be on exchange, realize that it is much easier to come home earlier than planned then it is to stay longer.
+When deciding how long you want to be on exchange, realize it is much easier to come home earlier than planned then it is to stay longer.
 If a school has you scheduled to stay only in the fall, they will likely have another student coming in the spring to replace you.
-If you want to exchange for a full year assuming all is good, get placed for a full year.
+If you want to exchange for a full year, get placed for a full year.

 This part of the application is very important.
 You can list up to five schools in order of preference that you want to attend, but you do not have to list five schools.
 If you know that you only want one particular school, just list that school.
-You can tell if a school is on a quarter or semester schedule by looking at the information under the black box in the directory.
+If a school is on a quarter schedule and NOT a semester schedule, there will be a "Q" next to the schools name in the directory.
 Once again, be sure that if you need classes in your major, that school offers your major.
 Refer to the NSE directory to see what majors each college offers.

 At the end of round one, the students who were not accepted at their first choice school will remain in the online database for the next round.
 The schools that are closed after round one will have a note indicating this in the online system.
 So, if your first choice is Florida International University and they don't accept you, then we will try to place you at your second school.
 However, if you choose a competitive school as your second choice, chances are very good they will be closed.
 Therefore, we would have to move on to your third choice, and so on.
 It is extremely important that you use viable schools for your 2nd-5th choices.
 Any school on plan B is fine for a first choice school, but after that you need to be sure to choose a school that is not known to be closed after the first round each year.
 The NSE coordinator can provide you with placement statistics from previous years when you meet for your interview.